Workshops in Chemistry Technology Engineering Mathematics Public Speaking

 Activities:

-Week 5: Slime (Chemical Reactions)
+Week 5: Slime Experiment (Chemical Reactions)

 Overview: Chemistry helps us understand the world through the study of matter and its interactions.
 This workshop turns students into chemists as they explore chemical reactions by creating slime, learning about the science behind it.